 Ad Campaigns Include a description of the campaign and one or more Ad Sets (groups of advertisements to be used in that campaign).
 Campaigns run for a specified period of time, with defined start and end dates.
-Ad campaign data is "informational", for you and publishers that it may be shared with.

 Ad Sets are made up of 1 or more Advertisements (Ads).
 It is the Ad Set that becomes part of the contract with the publisher.
 (This data becomes part of the transaction.)
 As in, "place this set of ads in the agreed slot in your publication".
 Typically Ads in an Ad Set are of a common size so that they can be placed in a publication Ad Slot of matching size.
-They may be of different formats (text, html, svg, image or video), but this may make them more difficult to match with an publisher's Ad Slot specifications..
+They may be of different formats (text, HTML, SVG, image or video), but this may make them more difficult to match with an publisher's Ad Slot specifications..

 Ads (Advertisements) are the content being delivered to the viewer.
 The Ads (ad copy) can be shared among more than 1 Ad Set.
 Each ad has an associated landing page allowing advertisers to target different audiences, or to promote different products or to A/B test ad response.
 Ads can b any size, however you need to match the publisher's ad spaces.
 Here are some common ad sizes.

 Here are the basic steps to get started.
-You can perform them in either ascending or descending order.

 Once you have at least one Ad, in one ad Set and have described the product/brand and campaign you are ready to contact a publisher and place an Ad Buy.